 After his second album, Rasmussen formed the 21-piece Boardwalk Jazz Band and began to focus more on composition.
 From 2015-2018, the band was Rasmussen’s main musical outlet: he sang, played guitar, and was the primary composer.
 In 2016, they ended a residency at New York’s City Winery by filming An American Christmas and Sounds of Summer, two nationally syndicated broadcasts that are now annual specials.

 In 2018 Rasmussen composed his first film score, and in 2019 he completed a commission for the Florida Imperial Symphony.
-In 2020, he wrote the score for David Greene’s award- winning Elephants and Donkeys, and JW Lee’s The Lily of Paschal Paidon, which appeared in festivals on three continents.
+In 2020, he wrote the score for David Greene’s award- winning Elephants and Donkeys, and JW Lee’s The Lily of Paschal Paidon, which appeared in festivals on three continents, eventually winning an award for Best Animated Short.

 PJ now lives in Texas, where he works from his home studio, collaborating with musicians across the country while playing and teaching locally.